Jeremy Pena Player Props: Astros vs. Twins

 Jeremy Pena At The Plate

-- Pena is hitting .247 with 12 doubles, a triple, eight home runs and eight walks.
+- Pena is batting .243 with 12 doubles, a triple, eight home runs and nine walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.